8 Sources

 Copy Link

-Sundar Pichai, CEO of Alphabet, addresses concerns about AI's impact on jobs, highlighting plans for continued engineering growth and the complementary role of AI in enhancing productivity.
+Sundar Pichai, CEO of Alphabet, addresses concerns about AI's impact on jobs, highlighting plans for continued hiring and the importance of human talent alongside AI advancements.

-In a recent Bloomberg interview, Alphabet CEO Sundar Pichai addressed concerns about artificial intelligence (AI) potentially displacing jobs, particularly within the company's 180,000-strong workforce.
-Contrary to fears of AI-driven redundancies, Pichai emphasized Alphabet's commitment to growth and expansion, especially in its engineering department 1.
+In a recent Bloomberg interview, Alphabet CEO Sundar Pichai addressed growing concerns about artificial intelligence (AI) potentially displacing jobs, particularly within the company's 180,000-person workforce.
+Contrary to these fears, Pichai emphasized Alphabet's commitment to expansion and continued hiring, especially in engineering roles 1.

 Source: Observer

-"I expect we will grow from our current engineering phase even into next year, because it allows us to do more," Pichai stated, highlighting AI's role as an "accelerator" rather than a replacement for human talent 2.
-This perspective comes despite recent layoffs in the tech industry, including at Alphabet itself, where targeted cuts have occurred in various divisions 1.
+"I expect we will grow from our current engineering phase even into next year, because it allows us to do more," Pichai stated, highlighting AI's role as an "accelerator" that enhances productivity rather than replacing workers 2.

 Source: PYMNTS